Roman cuisine: History

-Rome's food has evolved through centuries and periods of social, cultural, and political changes.
+Rome's food has evolved through centuries and periods of social, cultural and political changes.
 Rome became a major gastronomical center during the ancient age.
 Ancient Roman cuisine was mainly based on cereals, cheeses, legumes and fruit.
 Subsequently, the empire's enormous expansion exposed Romans to many new, provincial culinary habits and cooking techniques.
 In the beginning, the differences between social classes were not very great, but disparities developed with the empire's growth.
 Later, during the Italian Renaissance, Rome became well known as a center of high-cuisine, since some of the best chefs of the time worked for the popes.
-An example of this could be Bartolomeo Scappi, who was a chef working for Pius IV in the Vatican kitchen, reaching fame with his cookbook Opera dell'arte del cucinare, published in 1570.
-Here he lists approximately 1000 recipes of Renaissance cuisine and describes cooking techniques and tools, giving the first known picture of a fork.
+An example of this could be Bartolomeo Scappi, who was a chef working for Pope Pius IV in the Vatican kitchen, reaching fame with his cookbook Opera dell'arte del cucinare, published in 1570.
+Here he lists approximately 1,000 recipes of Renaissance cuisine and describes cooking techniques and tools, giving the first known picture of a fork.
 Roman and all Italian cuisine were transformationally influenced by the introduction of new world crops by the Spanish, especially the tomato.